A Survey on Transformer Compression: Architecture Preserved Compression

-Jha~\etal~\cite{jha2023large} addressed the challenge of fitting both the student and teacher models, which consist of hundreds of parameters, into GPU memory, making traditional knowledge distillation infeasible.
-To overcome this limitation, they proposed a teacher-free task-agnostic distillation method which uses a truncated version (student) of the large model (teacher) for initialization~\cite{li2021short} and then continuing the pre-training of student, without employing any distillation loss.
+Jha~\etal~\cite{jha2023large} discovers that fitting both the student and teacher models, each with numerous parameters, into GPU memory with traditional knowledge distillation is impractical.
+To overcome this limitation, they propose a teacher-free task-agnostic distillation method which uses a truncated version (student) of the large model (teacher) for initialization~\cite{li2021short} and then continuing the pre-training of student, without employing any distillation loss.